 Respiratory Motion Compensation

 To demonstrate the effectiveness of the proposed respiratory motion compensation method in this paper, bone milling experiments are performed.
 The experimental setups are shown in Fig. 9.
 Bones of pig are used as test samples and fixed on the moving platform of the SPMS to simulate the operation object.
 A 3-axis Cartesian robot holding a bone drill is used to perform the milling operation.
 The diameter of the spherical drill bit is 2.4 mm.
-Two inferred optical marks are respectively fixed on the robot and the SPMS, and the optical tracker tracks the position and motion of the robot and the SPMS.
+Two infrared optical marks are respectively fixed on the robot and the SPMS, and the optical tracker tracks the position and motion of the robot and the SPMS.